 How To Tell If The Baby Dislikes Being Tickled?

+Sometimes prolonged ticking can irritate the baby.
+Also, touching the baby’s skin very lightly can make them ticklish and irritated.
 A baby older than six months who dislikes being tickled is likely to display the following expressions and signs of displeasure when being tickled.

 - Grimace and teary-eyed